When a Free Spirit Met Fire

 Moving forward, as I continue on my with my travels, I will remember this.
 I will experience the unshakeable beauty and the ancient wisdom of the places I visit and the people I meet.
 I will delight in the self care that this enables me to practice.

-And wherever it is that I end up next, my angry spirit and I will rejoin the movements I love, and show up.
+And wherever it is that I end up next, my angry spirit and I will rejoin the movements I love, and continue onward.